 Once exam results are made available, those that have passed should upload exam results to their registration profile.
 Once received, your license will be switched over to a full practice license.
-Please Note: If you fail the entry to practice exam your provisional license is revoked and you are no longer able to practice as a MIRTP in Nova Scotia until such time as you have passed the entry to practice exam.
+Please Note: If you fail the entry to practice exam your provisional license will be revoked and you will no longer be able to practice as a MIRTP in Nova Scotia until such time as you have passed the entry to practice exam.

-You cannot begin working as a MIRTP in Nova Scotia until you have received notice from the NSCMIRTP that your application has been approved.
+You cannot begin working as an MIRTP in Nova Scotia until you have received notice from the NSCMIRTP that your application has been approved.
 Applications may require up to 10 business days to be processed once a completed application is submitted.